dziganto/Out-of-Core-Computation/README.md

 The second notebook entitled **2_Train_Test_Split.ipynb** splits the raw data into training and test sets.
 These too are saved to HDF5.
 This is not necessarily required for a true online learning pipeline.

 The third notebook entitled **3_Create_Multiple_Files_For_Iterating.ipynb** is not actually part of the pipeline.
-I merely breaks the training dataset created in the second notebook into multiple files.
-The point of this exerise is to show Dask's ability to handle multiple files with ease using wild card searches.
+I merely show how to break the training dataset created in the second notebook into multiple files.
+The point of this exerise is to later show Dask's ability to handle multiple files with ease using wild card searches.

 The fourth notebook entitled **4_Exploratory_Data_Analysis.ipynb** is merely included for those wanting more detail about the Higgs dataset.
 Basic EDA is provided.
 This too is not required for a true online learning pipeline, though outliers and missing values would surely cause problems.